eugenewebdevs/workshops/workshops-2022/docker/README.md

 Docker has become the go to container service in the current web dev industry.

-While this is a good move a lack of deep;er experience has arisen.

-The workshop is meant for anyone brand new to docker or has used docker but not dockerized a project.
+The workshop is meant for anyone brand new to docker or has used docker, but not dockerized a project.

 The goal of this workshop is top complete the following:

-- Install and test docker installation
+- Install and test docker installation 🐳
 - Pull and run an image
 - Take a provided application and "dockerize" it.
 - Upload the application to docker hub